 When milk is cultured into milk kefir, the culture consumes the lactose.
 The more time the milk kefir is given to culture, the more lactose is consumes and the more acids are produces.
 One of the best indications of how much lactose remains is the amount of acids in the end product.
 More acids present equate to a tangier milk kefir.

-Maturing Milk Kefir Once It Has Cultured
+Maturing Milk Kefir After Culturing

 Once the milk kefir has cultured for 24 hours, there is another step to take, which ensures that the lactose content is as low as possible.
 This step is called maturing or ripening.

-Maturing Milk Kefir Instructions:
+Instructions for Maturing Milk Kefir